kamilsadik/Kreana/README.md

 Source: [Yos Riady, *Bonding Curves Explained*](https://yos.io/2018/11/10/bonding-curves/)

-By taking the area under this curve, we are able to compute the proceeds required in any given transaction.
+By taking the area under this curve, we are able to compute the proceeds required to effectuate a given transaction.
 In the example below, there are *tokenSupply* tokens in circulation before the transaction, and a user wishes to buy 10 tokens.
 The user pays proceeds equal to the area under the bonding curve from *tokenSupply* to *tokenSupply*+10 in order to buy those tokens.

 ![Bonding Curve Transaction](bonding_curve_transaction.jpeg)